Me-ghana/Me-ghana.github.io/_posts/2018-4-25-Coin-Counting.md

 ###### Alternative #2: Hough Circles
 Hough Circles is a specialization of the Hough Transform, and is a popular choice for detecting circles in images.
 OpenCV uses the Hough Gradient Method for detection.
 It is similar to the Hough Line Transform OpenCV operation.
 The algorithm is explained [here](https://docs.opencv.org/2.4/doc/tutorials/imgproc/imgtrans/hough_lines/hough_lines.html) and a python tutorial for Hough Circles is provided by OpenCV [here](http://opencv-python-tutroals.readthedocs.io/en/latest/py_tutorials/py_imgproc/py_houghcircles/py_houghcircles.html).

-We can see that we get better performance with Hough Circles than with the find contours algorithm.
+We get better performance with Hough Circles than with the find contours algorithm.
 You can choose to replace the circle detection code with Hough Circles if you want.
 Here is the video of a final coin counting algorithm that uses Hough Circles.

 <div align="center">
   <a href="https://www.youtube.com/watch?v=lPb4vpTNWcI"><img src="https://img.youtube.com/vi/lPb4vpTNWcI/0.jpg" alt="IMAGE ALT TEXT"></a>
 	<div align = "center"><figcaption>Click image watch video</figcaption></div>
 </div>

 As you can see, it does a pretty good job and is even able to detect coins that are overlapping.
 In fact, if you watch the final video using blob detection at the top of this page, you'll notice that at 00:31 seconds, I place a quarter too closely to another coin, and have to move it away for it to be detected.
-However, the size of the circles are undulating.
+However, the size of the circles are undulating in the Hough Circles example.
 This may be due to the fan on the JeVois, which causes vibrations, which Hough Circles may be more sensitive to than other methods.
-If we compare the final coin video with Simple Blob detection, we can see the coin outline is much steadier.
+We can see the coin outline is much steadier in the final coin video with Simple Blob detection <a href = "https://me-ghana.github.io/Coin-Counting/#TOP">(top of the page)</a>.
 If you using static images, or have a very steady video stream, Hough Circles is a great option.

 ###### Alternative #2: The Watershed Algorithm
 The watershed algorithm is an intuitive method to identify circles.
 The idea is that an image can be treated like a topographic map, with valleys separating low points.
 If  the center of each coin is the low point in the map, we can fill the valley of each lowpoint with a unique color of water.
 The boundaries of each coin are indicated where different water colors merge.